 Comprehensive Code

-CODE FOR MODIFIED LATERAL MARKS AND EMERGENCY MARKS
+CODE FOR Preferred Channel LATERAL MARKS AND EMERGENCY wreck MARKS

-Code for modified lateral marks and emergency marks
+Code for preferred channel lateral marks and emergency wreck marks

 NOTES

-¹ Style format No special code for preferred channel marks is provided, the predominant colour of the buoy only being used.

-² It may be difficult for the observer to discriminate between green and blue retroreflecting material, particularly where only one of these colours is being observed on its own.
+1 It may be difficult for the observer to discriminate between green and blue retroreflecting material, particularly where only one of these colours is being observed on its own.
 In principle, green buoys should carry only one green band, whereas blue is always used in combination with another colour, except in the case of East Cardinal marks which have two blue bands.
 However, this principle may be violated where one of the bands has become damaged.

-³ It may be difficult for the observer to discriminate between yellow and white retroreflecting material particularly where only one of these colours is being observed on its own.
+2 It may be difficult for the observer to discriminate between yellow and white retroreflecting material particularly where only one of these colours is being observed on its own.
 Thus only one yellow band may be used on a special mark to avoid confusion with a West Cardinal mark in the comprehensive code.